jpowerj/dsps/ch01/01-07-counting-methods.md

 ::: {#exm-1-7-7}

-# Example 1.7.7: Current Population Survey.
+## Example 1.7.7: Current Population Survey

 @thm-1-7-3 allows us to count the number of points in the sample space of @exm-1-6-1.
 Each outcome in $S$ consists of a permutation of $N = 50,000$ elements taken $k = 3$ at a time.
 Hence, the sample space $S$ in that example consists of